yrodiere/gsoc-hsearch/README.md

 `PartitionedContextData` stands for partitioned step context data in the step _produceLuceneDoc_.
-Since the batch runtime maintains one context data per partition, this class contains information only belonging to its own partition progress, which are :
+Since the batch runtime maintains one context data per partition, this class contains information only belonging to its own partition progress, which are `chunkWorkCount` and `partitionWorkCount`.

-*  `chunkWorkCount`
-*  `partitionWorkCount`

-`chunkWorkCount` is the elementary work count of the current chunk.
+*  **chunkWorkCount** is the elementary work count of the current chunk.
 A _chunk_ refers to items processed between checkpoints, which equals to workflow

        ( 1 item-read + 1 item-process ) * N + items-write * 1

-`partitionWorkCount` is the sum of all the `chunkWorkCount`s is this partition.
+*  **partitionWorkCount** is the sum of all the `chunkWorkCount`s is this partition.
 Partitioned context data is serializable.
 When job is stopped, it will be stored as the persistent user data in the file system through the batch runtime and re-used when job restarted.
 This mechanism make it possible to maintain the work progress in attribute `partitionWorkCount`.

-:warning: Please notice that when method `PartitionCollector#collectPartitionData` is called, the value returned by the `PartitionedContextData` should be the `chunkWorkCount` and not `partitionWorkCount`.
-This is because the analyzer in main thread will summarize itself all elementary count from each partition and compute the progress.
+:warning: Please notice that **when method `PartitionCollector#collectPartitionData` is called, the value returned by the `PartitionedContextData` should be the `chunkWorkCount` and not `partitionWorkCount`.** This is because the analyzer in main thread will summarize itself all elementary count from each partition and compute the progress.
 If `partitionWorkCount` is given, then the progress wil be a double-summarized result, which is not desired.